DECISIONS ALREADY MADE

 The Philadelphia Independent Film Festival accepts no responsibility for loss or damage of entries during shipment to or from the Philadelphia Independent Film Festival or during screenings.

-1. Entries must be postmarked by May 10th, 2014.
+1. Final entries must be postmarked by April 1st, 2015.
 You must contact us if this is not possible.
 All checks MUST be written out to: Media Bureau, Inc. Please do not write out to the festival itself!

-3. Entry forms and payment will not be processed without an accompanying Preview Copy.
+3. Entry forms and payment will not be processed without 2 accompanying Preview copies.

 4. All entries must be in English or contain English subtitles (unless special arrangements have been made with festival.)

 5. Please attach (write on the disc!)
-WAB four-digit number, Your Contact info, and Film name with the Preview Copy when submitting.
+WAB four-digit number, Your Contact info, Film name, and Genre on the Preview copies when submitting.
 Use a Sharpie brand pen when possible!
 PLEASE DO THIS!

 6. For publications purposes, if your film/video is selected for screening, we may request at least three electronic images (publicity stills) either in jpeg or PDF format, 300 dpi.
 Let us know if this is possible.
 If you have a Press kit, send it.